Ranked #1 Children's Hospital by U.S. News & World Report

 Like all autoimmune diseases, lupus causes the immune system—our natural protection against foreign invaders like viruses and bacteria—to mistakenly attack the body itself.
 What makes lupus unusual, and frequently distressing for patients and families, is its unpredictability: It can affect almost any part of the body, and often many parts at the same time.
 There are different types of lupus, but in general the word “lupus” is shorthand for the most dominant form, systemic lupus erythematosus.
 Also known as SLE, this illness

 Back in the 1950s, children with lupus faced only about a 30 to 40 percent chance of survival.
 Today, however, there are powerful medications that can bring this illness under control—often permanently—in the majority of children and allow them to lead full, relatively normal lives.

 If your child has lupus, it can be a confusing and scary diagnosis to deal with.
-At Children’s Rheumatology Program, we will be with you every step of the way in fighting this disease and helping your child enter adulthood as healthy as possible.
+At Boston Children’s Department of Rheumatology, we will be with you every step of the way in fighting this disease and helping your child enter adulthood as healthy as possible.
 As a partner in this process, we offer: